hahn-kev/gis/README.md

 #### Running locally
 you might want to run the server locally so you can test out a change.

-first thing you need to do is copy over the `appsettings.json` and `client_id.json` files from the server to your local computer, put them in the `Backend` folder.
+the first thing you need to do is copy over the `appsettings.json` and `client_id.json` files from the server to your local computer put them in the `Backend` folder.
-Note, you'll need to update the connection string setting to point at the database running on the server, this will require access from your machine so update the google cloud firewall as appropriate and change the host in the connection string to domain name of the office server.
+Note, you'll need to update the connection string setting to point at the database running on the server, this will require access from your machine so update the google cloud firewall as appropriate and change the host in the connection string to the domain name of the office server.

-Now open a command prompt in the `Backend` folder and run `dotnet run` once it starts up it should say it's now listening on `http://localhost:1650` (if not update `Frontend/proxy.config.json` and replace the above url with the one output by the command), but don't go there just yet.
+Now open a command prompt in the `Backend` folder and run `dotnet run` once it starts up it should say it's now listening on `http://localhost:1650` (if not update `Frontend/proxy.config.json` and replace the above URL with the one output by the command), but don't go there just yet.

-Next open a command prompt in the `Frontend` folder and run `npm start`, once it's started it should tell you that you can go to [`http://localhost:4201`](http://localhost:4201) to view the site.
-You'll be prompted to login as usual.
-If the google login doesn't work you might need to change url and domain authorization for api keys and oauth client ids.
+Next, open a command prompt in the `Frontend` folder and run `npm start`, once it's started it should tell you that you can go to [`http://localhost:4201`](http://localhost:4201) to view the site.
+You'll be prompted to log in as usual.
+If the google login doesn't work you might need to change URL and domain authorization for API keys and OAuth client ids.

 ### Email sending

-Email is sent using [SendGrid](https://app.sendgrid.com), there's very little setup required However if access is lost to the account that's been configured then a new one will need to be made and an update will have to be made to the application (this might change in the future).
+Email is sent using [SendGrid](https://app.sendgrid.com), there's very little setup required however, if access is lost to the Sendgrid account that's been configured then a new one will need to be made and an update will have to be made to the application (this might change in the future).

-#### Templates
+#### Email Templates

-SendGrid works using transactional templates, you go to their website, configure a template and the template will have an ID, I've made a couple templates already and put the ID into the code that way when an email needs to be sent I send the template Id to SendGrid and it knows what email template I'd like to use, these ID's are unique, if a new SendGrid account is needed, then the Id's will have to change.
+SendGrid works using transactional templates, you go to their website, configure a template and the template will have an ID, I've made a couple templates already and put the ID into the config file that way when an email needs to be sent I send the template Id to SendGrid and it knows what email template I'd like to use, these ID's are unique and if a new SendGrid account is needed, then the Id's will have to change.

-If you need to modify the template for an email you should be able to login to the SendGrid site and see the templates to modify, that should all be fairly straight forward.
+If you need to modify the template for an email you should be able to login to the SendGrid site and see the templates to modify, that should all be fairly straightforward.
 The templates work using text substitutions, in the template they might look like some of the following
 * `:firstName`
 * `:type`